 12. Goat

-The core comprises thick, living bone that grows from the goat’s skull.
+The core comprises thick, living bone from the goat’s skull.

 A coating of keratin covers this bone.
-Keratin is a protein that is found in hair, fingernails, hooves, and claws.
+Keratin is a protein found in hair, fingernails, hooves, and claws.

 This combination enables the goat to violently butt and jab with its horns.

-Male and female goats both have horns, contrary to popular assumption!
-Female goats have smaller horns than males but are still large enough to cause injury.
+Contrary to popular assumption, male and female goats both have horns!
+Female goats have smaller horns than males, but they are still large enough to cause injury.

 If goats of different sexes are not standing side by side, onlookers may have difficulty distinguishing them based on this trait.